Smith-Pad/subjects/README.md

 In this section, we are going to be be talking about the installation instructions. this section will cover about it later on.

+## TODO:

+- Just to let you know when running the Subjects VA-1, the file: `routes.py` file is required in order to make Subjects VA-1 fully working.
+So make an automated script for that.

 ## Screenshots